phoenixlabsresearch/spark-faq/borrowing.md

 ## How do I borrow?

-Before borrowing you need to supply any asset to be used as collateral (check out the [Supplying & Earning FAQ](https://docs.sparkprotocol.io/faq/depositing-and-earning) section for more info).
+Before borrowing you need to supply any asset to be used as collateral.
 After this, simply head to the Borrow section and click on “Borrow” for the asset you want to borrow.
 Set the amount you need based on your available supplies that would be used as a collateral for the loan.
 Select either stable or variable rate and confirm your transaction.
 You can always change your rate afterwards as many times as you want.

 ## How much I can borrow?

 The maximum amount you can borrow depends on the value you have supplied and the available liquidity.
 For example, you can’t borrow an asset if there is not enough liquidity or if your health factor doesn’t allow you to.
-You can find every collateral available and its specific parameters for borrowing in the [risk parameters](https://docs.sparkprotocol.io/risk/asset-risk/risk-parameters) section.

 ## What asset do I need to repay?